 But he refused to go down without a fight, much like infamous Canadian Mafia boss Vito Rizzuto did when U.S. authorities sought his extradition on murder charges.
 Kerfoot vigorously fought extradition from Canada and convinced at least one member of the crime ring to change his statement to law enforcement.

-His fight continued for years and as it celebrated its one-year anniversary it turned violent.
+His fight continued for years and as it celebrated its ten-year anniversary it turned violent.
 Last August, just as his appeals were running out, one of the former members of the drug ring was attacked in a brazen daylight shooting and suffered seven to eight gunshot wounds as he sat in his car.
 He managed to put his vehicle in gear and run down the shooter before he could reload and was able to survive.
 The former crew member-turned-snitch then reported to Canadian law enforcement that Kerfoot was behind the targeted attack.
 The shooter is currently awaiting trial in Canada as he was apprehended after he had been wounded by his intended victim’s car.

 After exhausting the extradition process in the Canadian court system, Kerfoot was transferred to the Western District of Washington and pleaded guilty in April 2017.
 On July 27, he was sentenced to 13 years in prison in U.S. District Court in Seattle.
 At the sentencing hearing U.S. District Judge Thomas S. Zilly said Kerfoot, “was involved with a tremendous amount of drugs.”

 The other members of the smuggling ring were sentenced to prison terms ranging from six-and-a-half years to just over three years.
 All have since been released after serving their sentences.

 Get the latest on organized crime and the Mafia at Gangsters Inc.'s news section.